Getting your music heard is one of the hardest things to do as an artist or producer…

 - 10. ARTISTPR

 BEFORE GETTING STARTED:

-Before you even think about submitting your music (including your beats) anywhere in order to get heard, there are a few steps that will help successfully boost your chances.
+Before you even think about submitting your music (including your beats), there are a few steps that will help successfully boost your chances.

 - Find a niche (a place where your music fits and can excel).